The Story of Joey and Mieko Hester-Perez

 Of course her foundation gets inundated with e-mails from inquiring families.
 Less expected, however, is the reaction that arises when Mieko encounters various health professionals.
 She recalls one visit to the pediatrician with Joey.
 Recognizing her from TV, the doctor proceeded to ask Mieko a number of questions regarding cannabis and autism.

-Similarly, Mieko routinely receives calls from health care providers representing families who have “exhausted all other options.”
+Similarly, Mieko routinely receives calls from healthcare providers representing families who have “exhausted all other options.”
 They come to her for help, often considering her a cannabis expert.
 Nonetheless, Mieko insists that she is nothing of the sort.
-She does have a team of experts at her disposal however.
+She gives credit to the team of experts at her disposal.

 UF4A Helps Families Find The Treatment They Need